Last Updated February 4, 2025.

 Existing homeowners benefited from price appreciation, so they have more home equity to use when buying another home.

-A large gap means that condo owners who want to upsize to a detached house need to have more savings and mortgage financing.
+A large gap means that condo owners who want to upsize to a detached house need more savings and mortgage financing.
 A narrowing price gap helps to make upsizing more accessible for condo owners.

 With inflation rising faster than incomes, everyday items are becoming more expensive while paychecks are unchanged.
 If this trend continues, Canadians will run out of savings (including nest eggs for buying a home) and begin taking on debt to cover everyday expenses.